-Either too much insulin or too little insulin will be released by their
+Either too much insulin or too little insulin will be released by the

 Glucose intolerance is also referred to as being Pre

 Diabetic or having an impaired glucose intolerance.
 Usually, to

-avoid coming down with full blown Diabetes these people will make dietary changes and follow some sort of low glycemic or low carb diet.
+avoid coming down with full blown Diabetes people will make dietary changes and follow some sort of low glycemic or low carb diet.

 What is Glucose?

 Glucose is synonymous with blood sugar.
 And it's the simplest carbohydrate because it only has one sugar.

 It's also one of the preferred fuels (other than fat) that your muscles and especially your brain uses for energy.

 Whenever you eat foods that contain carbohydrates or sugar, glucose will be released into your bloodstream.

 This simple sugar can also be found in fruit, sweeteners, grains, bread, milk, starchy vegetables, and in legumes.